-- Atlantic mackerel are also found in the Baltic, Mediterranean and Black Seas.
+- They are also found in the Baltic, Mediterranean and Black Seas.

-- Atlantic mackerel can be found in deeper waters from the surface dow to 660 feet deep.
+- They can be found in deeper waters from the surface dow to 660 feet deep.
 They prefer water above 40 degrees Fahrenheit.

 Spanish mackerel habitats

-- Spanish mackerel are found off the Atlantic Ocean coast of the United States and in the Gulf of Mexico.
+- Spanish mackerels are found off the Atlantic Ocean coast of the United States and in the Gulf of Mexico.
 They are far north as Massachusetts and south down to Florida.

-- Spanish mackerel prefer shallow waters and sand bottoms in depths from 10 to 40 feet.
+- They prefer shallow waters and sand bottoms in depths from 10 to 40 feet.

-Spanish mackerel and Atlantic mackerel are both found along the eastern coast of the U.S. but Spanish mackerel are found more south to the Gulf of Mexico.
+Both species are found along the eastern coast of the U.S. but Spanish mackerel are found more south to the Gulf of Mexico.
 Atlantic mackerel are found more north in Canada.

 - There’s a dark streaky line running the length of the body half way up the sides, directly under the wavy lines and blueish green coloring.

-- Spanish mackerel have a greenish back, silver sides and belly.
-Spanish mackerel have yellow or olive green spots on their sides.
+- Spanish mackerels have a greenish back, silver sides and belly.
+They have yellow or olive green spots on their sides.

-Spanish mackerel have a greenish back while the Atlantic mackerel’s back is iridescent blue green.
-Atlantic mackerel have wavy dark lines on their upper sides which Spanish mackerel doesn’t have.
-Spanish mackerel have yellow spots which Atlantic mackerel doesn’t have.
+Spanish mackerels have a greenish back while the Atlantic mackerel’s back is iridescent blue green.
+Atlantic mackerels have wavy dark lines on their upper sides which Spanish mackerels doesn’t have.
+Spanish mackerels have yellow spots which Atlantic mackerel doesn’t have.